How to properly store short guns using Rifle Rods.

 The number one request we have regarding the functionality of Rifle Rods is to increase the length of the rod.
 It's a legitimate request and if we felt that was a good solution, we would have done it by now.
 After much research and development we have resolved that you, the customer, would not be happy with a longer Rifle Rod either.

 Longer Rifle Rods are not the solution.

-Gun Storage Solutions is a company that listens to its customers.
+Gun Storage Solutions is a company that listens to its customers, that's why Rifle Rods exist in the first place.
 But, as Henry Ford once said, "If I had asked my customers what they wanted, they would have said a faster horse."
-This post will explain why making the Rifle Rods longer is not the solution to short gun storage issues.
-Below is a list of suggested methods that will boost up shorter guns.
-Some of the methods will even give you MORE storage space - win, win!

 Why a longer Rifle Rod is not the solution.